Cheezybisut/BC/README.md

 # Bondage College

-Welcome Bondage College!
+Welcome to Bondage College!
 You play a new student in Amanda’s kinky college and of course you can tie up the other students.

 Be curious, kinky and have fun!